 Other blues singers delving into “the life” tried to keep it behind closed doors—and the lack of modern technology and online celebrity-gossip hounds made it possible to do so.
-In the ’20s, blues and jazz vocalist Ethel Waters, a lesbian, was involved with a dancer named Ethel Williams, as a couple known to friends as “The Two Ethels,” according to a 2007 biography of Waters by Stephen Bourne.
+In the ’20s, blues and jazz vocalist Ethel Waters, a lesbian, was involved with a dancer named Ethel Williams, performing together as “The Two Ethels,” according to a 2007 biography of Waters by Stephen Bourne.
 They even lived together as lovers, a disreputable act at the time.

 Because she succeeded in the more refined European cabaret scene, blues singer and songwriter Alberta Hunter concealed and refused to speak about her lesbianism, according to Bonnie Zimmerman’s encyclopedia “Lesbian Histories and Cultures.”
 Hunter’s biographer Frank C. Taylor wrote that the vocalist, who also lived with her long-term girlfriend, Lottie Tyler, would cringe every time a lesbian performer, like her friend Ethel Waters, would have a lover’s spat in public.

 “What was occurring was occurring clandestinely or within urban settings that were more or less secret and difficult to penetrate,” Philipson says.
 “It was very much under the cover of night, because they could be prosecuted for same-sex activity.
 There were some open demonstrations of alternative sexuality in the Harlem Renaissance and in Greenwich Village in the late ’20s.
 Take for example, ‘the Pansy Craze,’ where Harlem drag balls were attended by sightseers and celebrities.
 There were also drag performers in cabarets, but that was very much the exception.”

 The blues itself was condemned by black preachers.
 After the turn of the century, smokey blues cabarets proliferated in urban areas with large African American populations, which would draw almost exclusively black audiences, who made Ma Rainey and Bessie Smith stars.
 (The Cotton Club in Harlem, which only allowed white audience members to watch black performers, was a notable exception.)
-By the 1920s, certain urban studios were recording blues songs, producing shellac 78s targeted toward African American consumers, known as “race records,” and these included popular blues tunes.
+By the 1920s, record labels like Decca, Columbia, Paramount, and RCA were producing shellac 78s targeted toward African American consumers, known as “race records,” and these included popular blues tunes.